If you don’t know where you are right now, it’s almost impossible to work towards a destination. This is something Saepio see regularly.

 If the end goal is to be formally awarded a best practice certificate, Saepio assist by making sure you are in a position of readiness prior to the assessment with the chosen accrediting body.

 Going in hand with testing, is training and education.
-It’s good business practice, as well as great corporate social responsibility to make sure your staff are well trained to recognise and prevent potential cyber threats.
-Regular short doses of training are key to ensure the knowledge is retained and the program is successful.
+It’s good business practice, as well as great corporate social responsibility to make sure your staff are well trained to recognise, react to, and ultimately prevent potential cyber threats.
+Regular short doses of training are key to ensure the knowledge is retained, the program is successful, and the behaviours of staff are improved.

 If you don’t have this expertise in-house, then we can supply it.
 We have consultants acting as vCISO to provide guidance to the board, and to enact the Security Improvement Plans where required.
-Acting on a retainer basis, the vCISO becomes an extension of your team, providing regular updates to a risk register and often project managing our customers drive towards Cyber Essentials Plus or ISO27001 certification
+Acting on a workstream or retainer basis, the vCISO becomes an extension of your team, providing regular updates to a risk register and project managing your improvement journey.
+Whether that is towards greater Cyber resiliance inline with the NCSC CAF, or attaining Cyber Essentials Plus or ISO27001 certification if appropraite

 Penetration testing is a great way to baseline or ultimately prove your security posture from a product maturity, configuration and operational standpoint.
 Working with our teams of external, CREST accredited Penetration Testers, Saepio can supply a wide range of services – External, Internal, Wireless, Web App, Red Team, Social Engineering and more.